JuliaMolSim/Molly.jl/docs/src/docs.md

 To run simulations on the GPU you will need to have a CUDA-compatible device and to have [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) installed.
 Simulation setup is similar to above, but with the coordinates, velocities and atoms moved to the GPU.
-This example also shows setting up a simulation to run with `Float32`, which is a good idea for GPUs.
+This example also shows setting up a simulation to run with `Float32`, which can be a good idea for GPUs.
 ```julia
 using Molly
 using CUDA